HarshDilipGhosalkar/E-certo/README.md

  </div>

-  ## Stream.it : About
+  ## E-certo : About
-- It is a blockchain based project for uploading videos on our OTT platform.
+- It is a blockchain based project for issuing verifying Certificates.
-- It works on the idea that: “User can upload its created content he/she can apply some pay restrictions on it for others to view it".
+- It works on the idea that: “Admin can issue,resend,download Certificates and any non user can verify the certificate using QR code” The entire process       works on the blockchain .
-- Thus this is a modern way to create Contents and overcomes the drawback of traditional approach of your content being getting malfunctioned.
+- Thus this is a modern way to create Certificates and overcomes the drawback of traditional approach of verifying which consumes alot of time.

 ## Insight